Eastwatch: In King's Landing

-Jaime returns to Cersei and declares the war unwinnable for the Lannisters.
-He also reveals that Olenna admitted to poisoning Joffrey before her death.
-Tyrion and Davos sneak into King's Landing.
+Jaime returns to Cersei and declares they cannot defeat Daenerys.
+He also reveals it was Olenna, not Tyrion, who murdered Joffrey.
+Cersei is bitter over granting Olenna a painless death, but stays adamant in their war against Daenerys.

+Tyrion and Davos sneak into the city.
 Bronn leads Jaime to Tyrion, who requests an audience with Cersei once Jon can prove that the White Walkers exist.
-Jaime conveys Tyrion's message; though Cersei doubts Tyrion's warning, she acknowledges that a temporary ceasefire could be a strategic necessity for the Lannisters.
+Jaime conveys Tyrion's message; though Cersei doubts Tyrion's warning, she acknowledges that a temporary ceasefire could be strategic for Lannisters.
 She also tells Jaime that she is pregnant and will publicly acknowledge him as the father.

 Davos locates Gendry, who eagerly leaves King's Landing with him.
 Two city guards discover Davos' boat; he bribes them, but Tyrion returns and they recognize him, so Gendry kills them.

-On Dragonstone
+At Dragonstone

-Daenerys arrives back at Dragonstone with Drogon, and Drogon surprisingly allows Jon to get close to him and pet him, much to Daenerys' surprise.
+Daenerys arrives back, and Drogon unexpectedly allows Jon to get close to him and pet him, much to Daenerys' surprise.
 Ser Jorah returns and reunites with Daenerys.
 Varys and Tyrion privately discuss the brutality of Daenerys' actions.
 Jon and Davos attend Daenerys's meeting with her advisors.
 Jon receives Bran's warning and decides to return to Winterfell to fight the White Walkers.
 Jon again requests her help.
 She refuses, because leaving her war against Cersei would mean conceding the Iron Throne to her.
 Tyrion proposes capturing a wight north of the Wall and bringing it to King's Landing, to show Cersei the danger and gain her support.
 Jon and Jorah volunteer for the mission.
 Tyrion and Davos return from King's Landing with Gendry.
 Davos advises Gendry to conceal his identity; Gendry instead introduces himself openly to Jon as Robert's bastard and volunteers to join his excursion.

 At Eastwatch-by-the-Sea

-Jon, Davos, Gendry, and Jorah meet with Tormund at the Night's Watch fortress Eastwatch-by-the-Sea, where the Brotherhood Without Banners and the Hound are imprisoned.
+Jon, Davos, Gendry, and Jorah meet with Tormund at the Night's Watch fortress Eastwatch-by-the-Sea, where the Brotherhood without Banners and the Hound are imprisoned.
 The disparate men discuss their enmities, but acknowledge that they are now fighting against a common enemy.
-Gendry tells Jon not to trust them, remembering how they sold him to Melisandre but Jon insists they are all on the same side because, “We're all breathing.”
-Davos decides to remain at Eastwatch while the others head north.
+Gendry tells Jon not to trust them, remembering how they sold him to Melisandre but Jon insists they are all on the same side against the army of the dead.
+Davos decides to remain at Eastwatch while the others head beyond the Wall.